YJRenK9/Digital-Media-Art-Randomizer/README.md

 ### More stretch goals?

-Now that you implemented the JS code for the stretch goal, you're free to modify the videos and image link to a different digital media art demo.
+Now that you have implemented the JS code for the stretch goal, you're free to modify the videos and image link to a different digital media art demo.
 They can be demos of either your or someone else's game project.
 They can also be video game trailers, 3D modeling tutorials, or your favorite digital art tutorials.

+Instead of displaying three digital media artworks, display a total of six.
 You can also stylize the webpage with CSS.
 For example, change the background color, change the font and its color, decorate the buttons, etc.  Add more digital media artworks to your randomizer.
-Apply it to creative coding (p5js for example), Scratch, or game development (Unity or Godot for example).
+Apply it to creative coding (e.g. p5js, Processing), Scratch, or game development (e.g. Unity or Godot).